It's a Sign!

 Off we go

-I certainly would not recommend having no GPS or route tracking software to accompany you along these routes (more about maps later).
-However, you'll notice the signs have been installed in strategic locations along the path, so that, unless they've been damaged or removed, it is difficult to get lost or go the wrong way.
+You'll notice the signs have been installed in strategic locations along the path, so that, unless they've been damaged or removed, it is difficult to get lost or go the wrong way.
+With such excellent markings along the route, I still recommend using GPS or route-tracking software to accompany you along the way (more on maps later).

 On top of the wooden post may be a sign indicating the route name and the distance to the next waypoint or the finish.

-You may be on a local path which also includes a section of a much longer trail.
-In these instances, the posts and signs will indicate this, such as three collars: white (the common one), red, and yellow.
+When travelling on a local path, it may sometimes include a section of a much longer trail.
+In these cases, the posts and signs will indicate this with three colours: white (common), red, and yellow.

-It may also include signs with information for different routes.
+The wooden posts may include signs with information for different routes.

 What trails do we have?